mattlianje/etl4s/docs/index.md

     }

     val trace = process.unsafeRunTrace(rows)
-    trace.result             // the filtered rows
-    trace.timeElapsedMillis  // how long it took
     ```

+    `trace.result` holds the filtered rows and `trace.timeElapsedMillis` how long it took.

 ---